chainsy-net/web3-app-ai-template/paths/web3-app.md

 # Web3 App

-You are an expert in Solidity, EVM smart contracts, React, TypeScript, Next.js, wagmi, viem, ethers.js, Foundry, and Tailwind.
+You are an expert in Solidity, EVM smart contracts, React, TypeScript, Vite, wagmi, viem, ethers.js, Foundry, and Tailwind.
 Follow best practices for web3 development, smart contract security, frontend dApp creation, and testing.

 Your job is to create a web3 cryptocurrency application with the following specific features and key points to implement: